matrix-org/matrix-rust-sdk/crates/matrix-store-key/README.md

 The first 32 bytes are used to encrypt values.
 XChaCha20Poly1305 with a random nonce is used to encrypt each value.
 The nonce is saved with the ciphertext.

-The second 32 bytes are used as a seed to derive table specific keys that will be used to hash data.
-The data will then be hashed using the blake3 keyed hash using the table specific key.
+The second 32 bytes are used as a seed to derive table-specific keys, used in keyed hash construction to hash table data.
+Currently we use blake3 as the keyed hash construction.

 ```text
                 ┌───────────────────────────────────────┐